geoios/DRD-Algorithm/README.md

 >> Function: Dimension-reduction algorithm for equal-weight observations

-   This program uses the dimension-reduction algorithm to solve the solution of Model 3 with the equal weight.

 * FastDiffSol2UEW.m

 >> Function: Dimension-reduction algorithm for unequal-weight observations

-   This program uses the dimension-reduction algorithm to solve the solution of Model 3 with the unequal weight

 ## Blocking-stacking algorithms

-* RapidDiffSolEW
+* RapidDiffSolEW.m

 >> Function: Blocking-stacking algorithm for equal-weight observations

-   This program uses the block-wise sequential least squares method to solve the solution of Model 3 with the equal weight.

-* UnDiffSolSim
+* UnDiffSolSim.m

 >> Function: Blocking-stacking algorithm for unequal-weight observations

-   This program uses the block-wise sequential least squares method to solve the solution of Model 3 with the unequal weight.

 ## Example code 1 (Fixed the number of observations)
-To illustrate the running speed of the algorithm, we fix the number of the observation parameter, n=100, and the number q of nuisance parameters gradually increases from 1 to 50 to test the proposed algorithm performance.
+>> To illustrate the running speed of the algorithm, fix the observation number n=100, and increase the number q of nuisance parameters from 1 to 50, then the following figures show the runing times of different algorithms.

 <p align="center"><img src = 'https://github.com/geoios/DRD-Algorithm/blob/main_ywl/Fixed%20observations_EqualWeight.jpg' width="700"></b>